danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

 Here are few tips may help you to come up with an idea for your project:

-* You may take another look at the themes that we have used for inspiration, including: literacy, variable geometry, infinite loops, data capture, object abstraction, vocable code, auto generator, que(e)ry data, algorithmic procedures, machine learning, as well as writing and coding, facial recognition, emojis, (micro)temporalities, capture all, interactivity, object orientation, rule-based systems, language and speech, expressivity, algorithmic literature, politics of data processing and learning, all underwritten by an attentiveness to a politics of race, class, and gender.
+* You may take another look at the themes that we have used for inspiration, including: literacy/getting started, variable geometry, infinite loops, data capture, auto-generator, object abstraction, vocable code, que(e)ry data, algorithmic procedures, machine learning, as well as writing and coding, facial recognition, emojis, (micro)temporalities, capture all/datafication, interactivity, rule-based systems, object orientation, language and speech, expressivity, algorithmic literature, politics of data processing and learning, all underwritten by an attentiveness to a politics of race, class, and gender.
 * Take a look again at all the previous mini exercises and the questions that were posed.
 Are there any that you want to explore further?
 * Are there any assigned/suggested texts that you are inspired by, and you want to explore further?
 * Are there any particular technical areas that you want to explore further?

 **RunMe:**

-Produce a software artifact written in p5.js (or a combination of HTML/CSS/JS/P5/node.js).
+Produce a software artifact written in p5.js (or a combination of HTML/CSS/JS/p5/ml5/node.js).

 Remember to include all external libraries and data/assets such as images, fonts, text files, sound file, etc. Furthermore, if you have borrowed other sample code or ideas, please cite your sources in the code comments.